 If the police or prosecutor obtained evidence from an independent source, they may be able to use the evidence at trial.
 Evidence obtained that was only remotely related to an improper source may also be admissible under the attenuation exception.
 Additionally, evidence obtained by law enforcement who relied on a search warrant they believed was valid may be admissible under the good faith exception.

-Just about any kind of evidence can be kept out of court through a motion to suppress.
+Just about any kind of evidence can be kept out of court through a suppression motion.
 As long as there is a legal basis that supports your case, you can file a motion to suppress the evidence.
 This includes:

 - Physical evidence